Sufficient conditions for the Kadison--Schwarz property of unital positive maps on $M_3$: Bloch--Gell--Mann representation of unital maps on

 \subsection{Canonical form}

 Using the polar decomposition, any Bloch matrix $T$ can be written as

-where $R \in SO(d^2-1)$ is orthogonal and $S$ is symmetric and positive semidefinite.
-Since orthogonal transformations correspond to unitary conjugations, which leave the Kadison--Schwarz property invariant, one may restrict attention to Bloch matrices of the form $T=S$ \cite{Ruskai2002}.
+where $R \in O(d^2-1)$ is orthogonal and $S$ is symmetric and positive semidefinite.
+If the orthogonal factor $R$ is induced by unitary pre- and post-processing, i.e., by conjugations $X\mapsto UXU^\dagger$ acting on the traceless sector, then the Kadison--Schwarz property is preserved under the corresponding transformation $T \mapsto O_1 T O_2$.
+For $d\ge 3$, however, not every orthogonal transformation in $SO(d^2-1)$ is realized by the adjoint action of $SU(d)$.
+In what follows we therefore focus on the analytically tractable class of unital maps that are unitarily equivalent (within this physical equivalence) to maps with symmetric, and in particular diagonal, Bloch matrices.

-Consequently, without loss of generality, unital maps can be represented by symmetric Bloch matrices.
-In particular, if $S$ is diagonalizable, the map $\Phi$ is unitarily equivalent to a map with diagonal Bloch matrix
+Accordingly, we focus on unital maps whose Bloch matrices can be chosen symmetric within their unitary equivalence class.
+In particular, if such a symmetric Bloch matrix is diagonalizable, then the map $\Phi$ is unitarily equivalent to a map with diagonal Bloch matrix

 where the real parameters $\mu_k$ characterize the action of $\Phi$ on the traceless subspace.

 This canonical form provides a convenient starting point for analyzing positivity and Kadison--Schwarz conditions.
 In the following section we specialize this framework to the case of $M_3$, where the explicit structure of $\mathfrak{su}(3)$ allows for analytic estimates.